 - Add melted butter.
 Mix until smooth.

-- Spoon one tablespoon of batter into the center of each shell indentation.
+- Spoon one tbsp of batter into the center of each shell indentation.
 (It will smooth out by itself, and pouring the batter into the center will give the cakes that signature “hump” in the middle.)

 - Bake for about 8 minutes, or until edges are light brown.